 Crete Island Guide

-Crete has been one of my favorite travel destinations for years, and I never hesitate to recommend it to friends and family, especially those new to Greece.
+Crete has been one of my favourite travel destinations for years, and I never hesitate to recommend it to friends and family, especially those new to Greece.
 This island has so much to offer—its large size means there’s a constant buzz of activity, with competitive prices fuelled by tourism and fresh, locally sourced food that’s always in season.
 Getting there is a breeze with two international airports, and once you’ve arrived, the well-developed road network and public transport make it easy to explore.
 Whether you’re seeking vibrant resorts or hidden gems, Crete is a treasure trove of experiences waiting to be discovered.

 I first visited Crete with my parents and grandparents over 25 years ago.
 At that time, I had already explored Rhodes and Zakynthos, but as a teenager, my focus was more on the sun-soaked days and the refreshing sea than on the unique charm of each island.
 Our two weeks in Makry Gialos, on Crete’s southeast coast, were unforgettable.
 We loved it so much that we returned the following year, and this time, my best friend joined us.
 We had an absolute blast—running along the beach, swimming in the crystal-clear sea by day, and playing pool at the local bars in the evening.